 This chart is from our Happiness ScoreTM report, which also includes the factors driving both neutral and positive employee experiences.

-Using employee experience data to drive improvement
+Using end-user experience data to drive improvement

 The employee happiness and lost productivity metrics are a great indicator of how well things are going with an IT service desk.
 Then the more-detailed data can be used to identify specific issues, the root causes, and improvement opportunities.

-For example, the chart below shows the employee experience impact of reassignment, or “the ping-pong effect,” where an employee is passed between different analysts and even groups.
+For example, the chart below shows the employee or end-user experience impact of reassignment, or “the ping-pong effect,” where an employee is passed between different analysts and even groups.
 You’ll notice how employee happiness and the level of lost productivity are both adversely affected by every reassignment.
 With a drop in happiness of 9 points and an extra hour and a half of lost productivity just from the first reassignment.

 Another example is the difference – in terms of employee experience – between the service and support received from internal and outsourced IT service desks.
 The chart below shows that internal IT service desks are making employees 25% happier and 31% more productive than their outsourced equivalents.

-We believe that the cause of this delta is related to what’s usually measured relative to the outsourced contract and that the introduction of experience level agreements (XLAs) would allow outsourced service providers to better focus on the right things for happier and more productive customer employees (and, consequently, happier customer organizations).
+We believe that the cause of this delta is related to what’s usually measured relative to the outsourced contract and that the introduction of end-user experience level agreements (XLAs) would allow outsourced service providers to better focus on the right things for happier and more productive customer employees (and, consequently, happier customer organizations).

 How the HappySignals Happiness Score report is created